16 Pumpkin Patches in Central Arkansas to Visit this Fall

 1625 Wesley Chapel Road, Quitman.
 Admission ranges from $9-$11 per person, pricing details are available here; pumpkins purchased separately.

 Oct.
 1-31: Open 9 a.m.-5 p.m.
 Saturdays and available for groups by reservation Monday through Friday from 9 a.m.-2 p.m.
 For info: 501-589-3122, ArkansasFrontier.com.

 2. Asbury UMC Pumpkin Patch at Asbury United Methodist Church in Little Rock

 Can’t make it all the way to a farm?
 You can still get the pumpkin patch experience at this convenient location in west Little Rock.
 Pick your perfect pumpkin and take pictures—and if you stop by on Oct.
-15, take part in the free festivities.
-A children’s festival on the lawn will include bouncy houses, plus a chili cook-off and dessert bake-off.
+27 from 4-7 p.m., take part in the free festivities at the annual Hog on the Hill event.
+A festival on the lawn will include children's games, bouncy houses, food trucks and more.

 3. BoBrook Farms in Roland

 This pumpkin patch is known for its proximity to Pinnacle Mountain.
 A charming sunflower maze and hayrides accentuate the fall spirit, and farm animals and a hay maze are also available.
 Plus, kids can climb on a hay mountain formed from 200-300 bales of hay and jump into the corn pit of 5,000 pounds of corn.
 To find a pumpkin, kids can look to the 12-row pumpkin patch, where some of the pumpkins are even left on the vine for families to cut themselves.
 Concessions and crafts are also available for purchase.

 3810 Combee Lane, Roland. $7 admission includes all attractions, children under 2 are free; pumpkins sold separately and range from $0.50-$12.